Server data from the Official MCP Registry

 192 nodes.
 11,802 edges.
 5 context tiers.
 Hybrid FTS5 + graph traversal in 142ms.

-Installing the MCP plugin gives Claude the tools.
-But Claude won't use them proactively unless you tell it to.
-Kindex ships with a recommended CLAUDE.md block that turns passive tools into active habits:
+Installing the MCP plugin gives the agent the tools.
+But agents won't use them proactively unless you tell them to.
+Kindex ships with recommended instruction blocks that turn passive tools into active habits.
+For the full agent playbook, see docs/mcp-agent-guide.md.

 kin setup-claude-md --install

-This adds session lifecycle rules (start/during/segment/end), explicit capture triggers (discoveries, decisions, key files, notable outputs), and search-before-add discipline.
-The difference between "Claude has a knowledge graph" and "Claude actively maintains a knowledge graph" is this block.
+This adds session lifecycle rules (start/orient/during/segment/end), explicit capture triggers (discoveries, decisions, tasks, key files, notable outputs), and search-before-add discipline.
+The difference between "the agent has a knowledge graph" and "the agent actively maintains a knowledge graph" is this block.

 The SessionStart hook (kin setup-hooks) reinforces these directives at the start of every session with a "Session directives" block that reminds Claude to use kindex MCP tools throughout the session.

 Reminders can carry shell commands and/or natural-language instructions.
 When due, the daemon executes them automatically — simple commands run directly, complex tasks launch headless claude -p.
-A Stop hook guard blocks Claude from exiting when actionable reminders are pending.
+A Stop hook guard can block Claude from exiting when actionable reminders are pending, but it is opt-in because Claude displays visible "Blocked by hook" output when a Stop hook blocks.

 # Kill a cloud instance in 1 hour (but download results first)